jdlich/dotfiles/README.md

 ## Getting Started With Your Own dotfiles

-If you're just throwing everything into `~/.bashrc` something is going to give sooner or later.
-Here's how I have learned to reign things in a little bit.

-First, my dotfiles are located in `~/Code` (you could put your dotfiles anywhere such as `~/.dotfiles` or `/usr/local` which are also worthy places).
+After you fork this project, set the location of your dotfiles in `bashrc`:

+	# ~/.bashrc
+	export DOTFILES=~/Code/dotfiles

-Now, the first thing is to have the following in `~/.bash_profile`:
+Next thing is to have the following in `~/.bash_profile`:

 	 # ~/.bash_profile
     if [ -f ~/.bashrc ]; then